Pinterest Hidden Image

 Second, thereโ€™s Raquel (โ€œRockyโ€), a modern, non-traditional bride who has unhappily inherited the wedding dress of her mother, Joan, who is the third woman in the book.

-As the three womenโ€™s lives become further intertwined and Rockyโ€™s wedding date approaches, the reader uncovers the love and heartbreak in the history of “the dress.”
+As the lives of the three women become further intertwined and Rockyโ€™s wedding date approaches, the reader uncovers the love and heartbreak in the history of “the dress.”

 The Guest List by Lucy Foley